Toyota Hilux: Racing

 Two Hilux pickups entered the Dakar Rally in 2012, prepared by the Imperial Toyota team of South Africa.
 Driver Giniel de Villiers achieved third place in the 2012, second place overall in the 2013, 4th in the 2014, and again second place in the 2015.
 These however, were heavily modified non-production versions built around a custom racing-only tubular chassis and using a larger capacity Toyota V8 engine.
 Since 2016, the Dakar Rally Hilux has been prepared by Toyota Gazoo Racing WRT.
 Giniel achieved third place with it in 2016, 5th in 2017, 3rd in 2018 and 9th in 2019.
 Nasser Al-Attiyah won the 2019 Dakar Rally, earning the first ever Toyota victory in the Dakar Rally, he also came in second in 2018 and 2021.
 In the 2020 Dakar Rally, six Hilux cars were entered prepared by Gazoo Racing, and another nine by Overdrive Racing.
-A new, wider, heavier, featuring larger wheels Toyota GR DKR Hilux T1+ was built by Gazoo Racing for 2022 Dakar Rally, equipped with 3.5l twin-turbo V6 engine, based on Toyota Land Cruiser 300 GR Sport.
+A new, wider, heavier, featuring larger wheels Toyota GR DKR Hilux T1+ was built by Gazoo Racing for 2022 Dakar Rally, equipped with 3.5-L twin-turbo V6 engine, based on Toyota Land Cruiser 300 GR Sport.

+Non-Standard Tactical Vehicles

+While not standard issue, various countries including the US military, particularly Special Operations forces, have used Toyota Hilux vehicles for various purposes.
+They are often acquired as technical vehicle or Non-Standard Tactical Vehicles (NSTVs) and modified for specific missions.
+These vehicles are favoured for their reliability, ease of maintenance, and ability to operate in diverse environments.

 Use by militant groups

-Due to its durability and reliability, the Toyota Hilux, along with the larger Toyota Land Cruiser (J70), has become popular among militant groups in war-torn regions as a technical.
+Due to its durability and reliability, the Toyota Hilux, along with the larger Toyota Land Cruiser (J70), has become popular among paramilitary groups in war-torn regions as a technical.
 According to terrorism analyst Andrew Exum, the Hilux is "the vehicular equivalent of the AK-47.
 It's ubiquitous to insurgent warfare."
-U.S. counter-terror officials have inquired with Toyota how the Salafi jihadist extremist group Islamic State has apparently acquired large numbers of Toyota Hiluxes and Land Cruisers.
+In 2015, US counter-terror officials inquired with Toyota how the Salafi jihadist extremist group Islamic State had apparently acquired large numbers of Toyota Hiluxes and Land Cruisers.
 Mark Wallace, the CEO of the Counter Extremism Project said, "Regrettably, the Toyota Land Cruiser and Hilux have effectively become almost part of the ISIS brand."

 The Toyota War between Libya and Chad in 1986 and 1987 was named as such because of the heavy, successful use of Hilux and Land Cruiser trucks for technicals.